gutamurr/gutamurr/README.md

 ### Hi everyone 🌴
 - ✨ - I'm a basic-programmer on Python
-- 📚 - Learning English
+- 📚 - I'm learning English

 ### Contact with me: